 Delta Airlines also offers four tiers of loyalty status–Silver, Gold, Platinum, and Diamond.
 To earn the first tier of elite status, members must fly either 25,000 qualifying miles or 30 qualifying segments.
 Additionally, they must also spend $3,000 qualifying dollars.
 If you meet one criterion, but not the other, sorry no status for you.

-The Gold Delta SkyMiles Credit Card From American Express offers free checked bags and priority boarding for only $99 per year.
-Plus, the first year’s annual fee is waived.
+The Delta SkyMiles® Gold American Express Card offers free checked bags and priority boarding for a $0 introductory annual fee for the first year, then $99.
+(See Rates and Fees).
 Cardholders get one free checked bag for themselves and up to eight companions on the same itinerary.
 Plus, they get to board the plane at the same time as Delta Silver Medallion members.
+Terms Apply.

 MileagePlus Status Vs. Chase United Explorer Card

 The United Airlines loyalty program has four tiers–Premier Silver, Premier Gold, Premier Platinum, and Premier 1K.
 Frequent fliers will need to fly either 25,000 qualifying miles or 30 qualifying segments, plus they have to spend at least $3,000 qualifying dollars to earn Premier Silver status.

 With the Chase United Explorer Card, cardholders receive a free checked bag and priority boarding.
 This credit card also provides reimbursement for TSA PreCheck or Global Entry and saves cardholders 25% on in-flight food, beverages, and wifi.